Back to Blog

 Advanced Stage

 Without intervention, the infection may spread beyond the tooth into the jawbone and surrounding tissues.
 A visible swelling or a small pimple-like bump (known as a sinus tract or gum boil) may appear on the gum near the affected tooth.
+In some cases, patients experience intermittent flare-ups followed by periods of reduced discomfort, which can create a misleading impression that the problem is improving.

 Potential Long-Term Consequences

-Over an extended period, untreated infection may lead to significant bone loss around the tooth root, spread of infection to adjacent teeth, formation of a dental cyst, and ultimately tooth loss.
 In rare but serious cases, a dental infection can spread more widely, requiring urgent medical attention.

 Why Pain May Come and Go — and Why That Doesn't Mean the Problem Has Resolved

-One of the most common misconceptions about dental infections is that if the pain stops, the problem has gone away.
 When the nerve within the pulp dies due to infection, the tooth may temporarily stop sending pain signals.
 This can feel like relief, but the underlying infection typically continues to develop.
+The bacteria remain active within the root canal system and may continue to spread into the surrounding bone.

-Periods of reduced pain can alternate with acute flare-ups, often triggered by stress, illness, or changes in the immune system.
-Each flare-up may cause the infection to extend further.
 This is one reason why regular dental check-ups are so valuable — they allow your dentist to monitor teeth that may be at risk and identify problems before they become more complex to manage.

 What Does Root Canal Treatment Involve?